ToniDaCosta/Project-3/README.md

 # Project-3 Move ON "GeoSpatial Data Project"

 Welcome to Project-3.
-In this project, we are presented with the task of finding a suitable city and spot to relocate our support team.
+In this project, we are presented with the task of finding a suitable city and a palce or neighbourhood to relocate our support team.

 The company will have the following scheme: